david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 	+ notes on plot design: 8cm or 16cm width;

-	+ change spectra etc. from on-axis to total !!!
+	+ change spectra etc. from on-axis to total !!! -> fix integration issue!!
 		=> delete a few plots ?

 - work on "documentation"